DaryaSS/search-quality.automated/README.rst

 Undefined
   For some reason the result is undefined and can not be validated.

-Intent-based approach is pretty intuitive and straightfowrad.
+Intent-based approach is pretty intuitive and straightforward.
 So, if you are searching for "fiskars splitting axe" you do not expect to see any other brands, any other tools etc. Obviously, chopping axe is definitely not an option, as well as any other type on an axe.

 .. image:: doc/images/amazon-example-01.png?raw=true
    :align: center

+Searching visitors usually have more specific shopping intents, comparing to visitors who are simply browsing, so it is crucial to make sure search always works as expected.

 --------
 Features
 --------
 - Extendable test set
 - Automated and reliable search quality verification
-- Plugginable validation/verification scenarios
+- Various validation/verification strategies
 - Detailed reporting with root cause analysis
 - Historical trends

 -------------
 Trends
 -------------
+High-level statistics is available in a way it can help to quickly understand the actual situation and overall trend.

 .. image:: doc/images/a06.png?raw=true
    :align: center

 --------------
 Passing tests
 --------------
+Passing test still provides all the details regarding the actual result set and the products.
+So, if any deep inspection needed it can be done.

 .. image:: doc/images/a03.png?raw=true
    :align: center

 --------------
 Failing test
 --------------
+It case test fails deep investigation is a must, so the solution provides all the required details, including the list of the product returned for the query.
+Useful marks highlights non relevant products, simplifying analysis.

 .. image:: doc/images/a02.png?raw=true
    :align: center